Axway/amplify-fusion-labs/apification-openapi/README.md

 Now the database is ready.

-## Lab 2
+## Lab 1

 In this lab, we'll import our Invoice API, create our integration for the API endpoint and then we'll query our database for invoices with the given state.

-* Create a new project in Amplify Fusion for this apificiation use-case.
-Use a unique name in case you're not the only one doing this lab on your Amplify Fusion tenant (e.g. XX_apification with XX being your name or initials).\
+* Create a new Amplify Fusion project for this APIfication.
+Use a unique name in case you're not the only one doing this lab on your Amplify tenant (e.g. XX_APIfication with XX being your name or initials).\
   ![new-project](images/lab2-new-project.png)
 * Create a new API (e.g. InvoiceAPI) by uploading this sample OpenAPI specification (OAS) : **[InvoiceAPI-OAS.yaml](assets\InvoiceAPI-OAS.yaml)**.\
   ![api-import](images/lab2-api-create.png)